-The idea is simple – a little hand-held pump & vacuum that works with a little cylinder that you pump by squeezing the grips together, depending on which way you have it set, it will either create a vacuum or pump air.
-This means it could be used either way – pressurize the master cylinder, or vacuum from the caliper.
+The idea is simple.
+It’s a little hand-held pump & vacuum that works with a little cylinder that you pump by squeezing the grips together.
+Depending on which way you have it set, it will either create a vacuum or pump air.
+This means it could be used either way; to pressurize the master cylinder or vacuum from the caliper.

-It’s also a great tool for checking other sensors on the car, or creating a vacuum with the vacuum lines attached to a motor … I can think of a dozen uses, but let’s keep with brake bleeding.
-The kit comes with everything you need, including a small 4oz reservoir, and it all fits within a hard storage case.
+It’s also a great tool for checking other sensors on the car or creating a vacuum with the vacuum lines attached to a motor.
+I can think of a dozen uses, but let’s keep with brake bleeding.
+The kit comes with everything you need, including a small 4 oz. reservoir.
+It all fits within a hard storage case.

-Yep, the pressure gauge isn’t exactly precision, for bleeding brakes, you don’t need that.
-The pump itself is made from metal, and it’ll last a while providing you don’t get brake fluid in the mechanism.
+The pressure gauge isn’t exactly precision but, for bleeding brakes, you don’t need that.
+The pump itself is made of metal.
+It’ll last a while as along as you don’t get brake fluid in the mechanism.

 - Rating: 4.0 / 5